Respiratory syncytial virus (RSV)

 What you can do

-- Write down key personal information.
-Your doctor will want to know if your child was born prematurely or if he or she has a heart or lung problem.
+- Key medical information, such as if your child was born prematurely or if he or she has a heart or lung problem.

-- Write down questions to ask your doctor.
-Your time with your doctor is limited, so preparing a list of questions will help you make the most of your time together.
+- Questions to ask your doctor.
 List your questions from most important to least important in case time runs out.

 - What is likely causing these symptoms?
 Are there other possible causes?